 EXECUTIVE DIRECTOR, ECOLOGY OTTAWA (OTTAWA, ON)

 Are you seeking an exceptional opportunity to drive positive change in your community and become an environmental leader in Ottawa?
 Do you have ideas for how to make Ottawa a greener, more resilient city?
-Do you consider yourself a team-builder and a community organizer?
+Do you consider yourself a team-builder, an organizer and mobilizer?
 If so, you just might be the person we’re looking for to become the next Executive Director of Ecology Ottawa.

 The Executive Director reports to the Board of Directors and is responsible for the successful leadership, overall management, and operations of the organization.

-- Develop and implement impactful and strategic projects and programs that achieve the goals, objectives and strategic directions set by the Board of Directors;
+- Develop and implement impactful and strategic projects that achieve the goals and objectives set by the board of directors in Ecology Ottawa’s strategic plan;

 - Ensure your team has the proper tools, systems and equipment required to do their work;

-- Act as the primary spokesperson for the organization, make yourself available for media interviews and public presentations, and engage with supporters and the public through social media and Ecology Ottawa events;
+- Act as the primary spokesperson for the organization, make yourself available for media interviews, public talks and engage with supporters and the public through social media and Ecology Ottawa events;

-- Lead on fundraising by developing and executing multi-year fundraising plans and cultivating support from diverse streams including foundations, business, individuals and events;
+- Develop and execute multi-year fundraising plans, cultivating support from diverse streams including foundations, business, individuals and events;

-- Maintain trusting relationships with Ecology Ottawa’s partners, supporters and key influencers, and communicate regularly about project outcomes and impact; and
+- Build and maintain trusting relationships with Ecology Ottawa’s partners, supporters, and key influencers; and

-- Support the Board of Directors in their operations and Help build, sustain and strengthen all board functions like meetings, policy adherence and committee work.
+- Support the Board of Directors in their operations and administration.
+Help build, sustain, and strengthen all board functions like meetings, policy adherence, and committee work.

 About Ecology Ottawa